C-D-Lewis/node-microservices/apps/visuals/README.md

 The setup process:

-1. Run `conduit`, `attic`, and `concierge` on a static IP, internet-accessible machine, such as in AWS, or another hosting provider.
+1. Run `conduit`, `attic`, and `concierge` on a static IP, internet-accessible machine such as in AWS, or another hosting provider.

 2. Log into the Spotify developer dashboard and create an application in order to get a client ID and secret.
 Put these into `config.json` in the `SPOTIFY` block.

-3. Add this host with `concierge` port and callback URL in the list of allowed callback URLS, such as `http:/46.101.3.163:4665/spotifyCallback`.
+3. Add this host with `concierge` port and callback URL in the list of allowed callback URLS, such as `http://46.101.3.163:4665/spotifyCallback`.

 To use the feature: